prakharshreyash/Linear-Regression-Health-Costs-Calculator/README.md

 # Linear-Regression-Health-Costs-Calculator

--> To predict healthcare costs using a regression algorithm.
+-> To predict the healthcare costs using a linear regression algorithm.

 # Project Description: